Working on Campus

-This Return to Work Guide provides detailed information regarding the transition back to on-campus work.
+This guide provides detailed information regarding working on campus.
 Our plan follows current state requirements and guidance from health experts, as well as best practices based on scientific knowledge of COVID-19.
 We must all do our part to protect ourselves and our community and to create an environment where our students can feel safe, supported, and ready to learn.

 Working on campus